 Arm pain or discomfort can be a sign of heart attack, which is a life threatening condition.

 If you think you could be having a heart attack, call 911 or your local emergency services immediately.

 Treatments for forearm pain can vary based on the underlying cause.

-Sometimes doctors may recommend stretching and strengthening exercises to reduce forearm pain.
-However, you shouldn’t begin any exercise or stretching regimen without a doctor’s approval.
+You shouldn’t begin any exercise or stretching regimen without a doctor’s approval.
 Otherwise, you could risk worsening an injury.